- Site – Victoria Station, Manchester

 Victoria Station is always buzzing with commuters and staff workers.
 As such, the idea of using an MEWP to quickly tackle the work was ruled out for safety concerns, leaving rope access as the next best choice.
 Using ropes access to carry out the inspection allowed us to carry out our work as normal, with no impact to the client or the public.

-After rigging our ropes to height, we carried out our inspection of the steel works, moving section by section to inspect for signs of rust or erosion.
+After rigging our ropes to height, our Nace coating inspectors carried out thorough inspections and testing of the steel works, moving section by section to inspect for signs of rust or erosion.
 Wherever we found it, we carried out prompt testing and if need be, restoration of all damaged areas.

 Debrief & Review